ila36IX/Notes/born2beroot/helloroot.md

 As I was saying, everything is isolated in your VM.
 Even if you installed SSH and made it running on port 4242, that doesn't mean anything to the host machine; nothing will be changed, so SSH will not run on the host machine.

 However, this isn't impossible.
-You just need to configure `VirtualBox` to make changes in the host and guest machines by going to `Settings->Network->Advanced->Port Forwarding` (_I hope you like linke lists_), and do those changes:
+You just need to configure `VirtualBox` to make changes in the host and guest machines by going to `Settings->Network->Advanced->Port Forwarding` (_I hope you like linked lists_), and do those changes:

 ![](https://i.imgur.com/2WZACTG.png)